Datatab

 Now we come to the assumptions of ANOVA with repeated measures and finally I will show you how you can easily calculate it online.
 So what are the assumptions?

-• The data should be approximately normally distributed and have metric scale level.
+• Normality: The data should be approximately normally distributed and have metric scale level.
+This assumption is especially important when the sample size is small.
+When the sample size is large, ANOVA is somewhat robust to violations of normality.

-• The variance in each group should be equal.
+• Homogeneity of Variances: The variance in each group should be equal.
+Levene's test can be used to check this assumption.

-The analysis of variance with repeated measurement gives you a p-value for your data.
-With the help of this p-value you can read whether there is a significant difference between the repeated measurements.
+The analysis of variance with repeated measurement calculates a p-value for your data.
+This p-value tells you whether there is a significant difference between the repeated measurements.

 Interpret results Analysis of variance with repeated measures